Insights into the physics of neutron star interiors from pulsar glitches: Two-fluid equations and mutual friction

 The $\mathcal{B}_k$ coefficient may have a role when the vortices develop Kelvin waves (helical displacements of a vortex's core), as discussed by \citet{barenghi_MF_1983}.
-For strictly straight vortices $\mathcal{B}_k=0$ is usually neglected in glitch and Helium studies but it should be included in the case a certain amount of quantum turbulence is expected\footnote{ The phenomenological expression \eqref{MF_pheno} is general enough that it can be supposed to be valid also if vortices are not parallel to each other in the fluid element.
-In particular, \eqref{MF_pheno} also contains the Gorter-Mellink result for the mutual friction in the isotropic turbulent regime (see \citep{andersson_turbulence}) as the limiting case $\mathcal{B}_c=0$, $\mathcal{B}_d=\mathcal{B}_k \propto |\mathbf{v}_{np}|^2$.
+It is customary to set $\mathcal{B}_k=0$ in glitch and $^4$He studies but it should be included in the case a certain amount of quantum turbulence is expected\footnote{ The phenomenological expression \eqref{MF_pheno} is general enough that it may be valid also if vortices are not parallel to each other in the fluid element.
+In particular, \eqref{MF_pheno} also contains the \citet{GorterMellink} result for the mutual friction in the isotropic turbulent regime as the limiting case $\mathcal{B}_c=0$, $\mathcal{B}_d=-\mathcal{B}_k \propto |\mathbf{v}_{np}|^2$.
 The difference with the non-turbulent case is that $\boldsymbol{\omega}$ alone is not sufficient to describe the vorticity in the fluid element, so more involved additional terms may be needed in \eqref{MF_pheno}.}.
-Relativistic extension of the geometric construction in \eqref{pizzofranco} can be found in the seminal work of \citet{langlois_etal98}, see also \citep{GusakovHVBK,GAVASSINO_iordanskii}.
+Relativistic extension of the geometric construction in \eqref{pizzofranco} can be found in the seminal work of \citet{langlois_etal98} and~\cite{ander_MFGR,GusakovHVBK,gavassino2020MNRAS,GAVASSINO_iordanskii}.

-Finally, the phenomenological $\mathcal{B}$ coefficients in \eqref{MF_pheno} can be functions of the lag $\mathbf{v}_{np}$ and the vorticity, making the mutual friction non-linear in the lag \citep{antonelli17,celora2020MNRAS}.
+Finally, the phenomenological $\mathcal{B}$ coefficients in \eqref{MF_pheno} can be functions of the lag $\mathbf{v}_{np}$ and the vorticity, making the mutual friction nonlinear in the lag \cite{GorterMellink,andersson_turbulence,antonelli17,celora2020MNRAS}.
 The hard task is to find their expressions from the physics at the microscopic and mesoscopic scale.